dlut-dimt/SegMaR/README.md

 - Downloading testing dataset (COD10K-test + CAMO-test + CHAMELEON) and move it into `./OurModule/datasets/test/`.

-- You can use [discriminative mask](https://drive.google.com/file/d/1q3kTtBUu2WJB67V5S0wiqSr0--H1nwBC/view?usp=sharing) or run `./OurSampler/DiscriminativeMask.py` to generate your discriminative mask.
+- You can use [discriminative mask](https://drive.google.com/file/d/1q3kTtBUu2WJB67V5S0wiqSr0--H1nwBC/view?usp=sharing) or [discriminative mask](https://pan.baidu.com/s/1uBStnoKPSgqi6btvpJmfLQ), code `e5ym`, or run `./OurSampler/DiscriminativeMask.py` to generate your discriminative mask.
 If you use a dataset without this mask (like COCO or Pascal VOC), you can replace discriminative mask with binary groundtruth.

 ### 3. Training Configuration
 - After you download all the training datasets, just run `./OurModule/train.py` to generate the model.